History of nursing in the United Kingdom: 1970s

-Degrees in Nursing became more widely offered through universities and polytechnics which combined higher level study and practical clinical ward based training.
+Degrees in nursing became more widely offered through universities and polytechnics which combined higher level study and practical clinical ward based training.
 Newcastle Polytechnic, Leeds Polytechnic, Manchester University, London University and Liverpool University were the first.
 Each course was different.
-All led to SRN - State Registration in addition to a Degree (either B.Sc or B.A).
-Some also included additional certifications such as: Certificate in Obstetrics (Newcastle), Certificate in Health Visiting (Liverpool).
+All led to SRN (State Registration), in addition to a degree (either B.Sc. or B.A).
+Some also included additional certifications such as Certificate in Obstetrics (Newcastle), Certificate in Health Visiting (Liverpool).
 Student nurses on these courses were unpaid, but may have been eligible for mandatory/ concessionary student grants.
-Unlike traditional hospital training courses which took 3yrs, a Nursing Degree course lasted between 4 and 4.5 yrs.
+Unlike traditional hospital training courses which took three years, a Nursing Degree course lasted between 4 and 4.5 years.